rest-for-physics/framework/doc/developer/Safe writable ROOT IO.md

 responsibility, including checking its close/write status.
 If preparation fails, propagate the error and do not attempt to write through that file.

-The preflight preserves the historical StreamerInfo entries and schema rules it found on disk; it does not make an incompatible class change or an incorrect schema rule valid.
+The preflight preserves semantically required historical user StreamerInfos and schema rules; it does not make an incompatible class change or an incorrect schema rule valid.
+ROOT may normalize or omit generated standard-library implementation metadata (for example libstdc++ `__pair_base` descriptors) when writing a file.
+REST accepts that ROOT-defined normalization but still requires exact identities for ordinary user and historical class schemas, plus every embedded rule.
 Class authors must still increment class versions as required, write correct evolution rules, and test representative old files both before and after a writable open.

 ## Ownership and error handling